brson/brson.github.com/beer/_posts/2020-11-05-paulaner-original-munich-lager.md

 Plain.
 Traditional.
-Almost like an American macro, but not as metallic and boring.
+Somewhat like an American macro, but not as metallic and boring.
 A slight bitterness,
 but this is not a beer with a strong hops character.